W. K. L. Dickson, William Heise

 Shot with the Kinetograph for viewing in the Kinetoscope, Blacksmithing Scene was filmed in still another of Edison’s and Dickson’s inventions, a multi-chambered structure dubbed the Black Maria (1892–93) that they used as their film studio, the world’s first.
 Dickson set this purpose-built studio on tracks so that it could be moved into optimal sunlight and outfitted it with a roof made of panels that could be raised to allow in light, which is how they illuminated the action featured in Blacksmithing Scene.
 Here Edison filmmakers shot many of the hundreds of films that the company released between 1893 and 1918, its final year of active production.

-The world’s first motion picture camera, invented in 1890 by American inventor Thomas Alva Edison and his assistant and protégé, William K. L. Dickson.
+The world’s first motion-picture camera, developed in 1890 by American inventor Thomas Alva Edison and his assistant and protégé, William K. L. Dickson.
 It was electrically powered and worked with celluloid film, which was advanced through the camera via a system of sprockets.